ksflow/ksflow/README.md

 Ksflow is a tool to simplify configuration management related to running Kubernetes pods that process Kafka topics.

-Application security and configuration are standardized, while still allowing applications to use their preferred languages and Kafka clients.
+Application security and configuration are standardized for containers, while allowing developers to use their preferred languages and Kafka clients.

+## CRDs

-To accomplish this, Ksflow provides a Kubernetes controller and the introduces the following CRDs:
+Ksflow provides a Kubernetes controller and introduces the following CRDs:

 | CRD           | Short Name | Namespaced | Owns                                                        |
 |---------------|------------|------------|-------------------------------------------------------------|